nataliariquelmesa/nataliariquelmesa/README.md

 - 📫 How to reach me: nataliariquelmesa@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I studied public administration but I always liked programming more.
 Now I dedicate 100% of my time to learn and work with R, Python and statistics !!!

+This is a backup GitHub account because I lost access to my main one, @nataliariquelme.
+You can find older projects and stored repositories over there.